Woman Wards Off Man Caught On Ring Camera Setting Fire To Front Porch

-STOCKTON(CBS13) — A mother wards off a man who allegedly tried to set fire to her front porch by telling him to leave using her Ring camera.
+STOCKTON(CBS13) — A mother warded off a man who allegedly tried to set fire to her front porch by telling him to leave using her Ring camera.

 “Who’s in there?” he said into the camera.